Bardolph-Automation-Inc/bardolph/docs/language.rst

 This code will set the entire bulb's ``hue`` to 220, with the exception of the cell at row 1, column 3.
-Note the large difference in ``brightness``, which will makew it easier to distinguish the individual cell if you try this code.
+Note the large difference in ``brightness``, which will make it easier to distinguish the individual cell if you run this code.

 When two numbers are given, they are assumed to be a range, which is inclusive.
 For example, `row 2 4` specifies rows 2, 3, and 4.